 I've met civilians that have saved lives.

-I think it was one of the hardest things, interviews I've ever done.
+I think it was one of the hardest things interviews I've ever done.

-And he's an army vet, was on the show.
+And he's an Army vet, was on the show.

 He wanted to honor his wife and tell her story and keep her memory alive.

-Um just incredible pain that so many people are going through.
+Just incredible pain that so many people are going through.

-Met a young girl, just finished her chemotherapy last night, beautiful young woman named Colleen and her mother Kelly.
+Met a young girl, just finished her chemotherapy last night, beautiful young woman named Colleen and her mother, Kelly.

-And this young woman, you know, it was like a big deal having finished her course of of therapy, and her scans, thank God are clear, and she wanted to go to the concerts.
+And this young woman, you know, it was like a big deal having finished her course of therapy.

 She, you know, she's still weakened from all that treatment.

-It knocks nearly kills you, chemotherapy.
+It nearly kills you, chemotherapy.

-And she went and she was running away, and then somebody saw she was struggling and picked her up and held her and carried her to safety.
+And then somebody saw she was struggling and picked her up and held her and carried her to safety.

-I mean, it's it's just amazing the stories.
+I mean, it's just amazing the stories.

-I was invited after the the program today.
+I was invited after the program today.

-I'm very, very humbled and honored to go down there and say hello to these folks and and try and cheer them up.
+I'm very, very humbled and honored to go down there and say hello to these folks and try and cheer them up.

 I will do it on behalf of all of you because I know that's how we all feel.